 Once I knew these things – I pretty much knew I'd need an “all-in-one” printer.
-These are great – they include a fax, scanner, copier and can connect via wireless!
+These are great – they include fax, scanner, copier and can connect via wireless!
 But, I also knew I wasn't going to be running a ton of copies.
-Therefore, an inkjet printer would do just fine (as opposed to a laser printer – which are typically found in an business environment).
+Therefore, an inkjet printer would do just fine (as opposed to a laser printer – which is typically found in a business environment).

 Armed with this info and my initial research, I felt I could get as good of a deal at a physical store as I could online – so I headed over to a nearby OfficeMax (many times a store will match a better deal which you might find online).

 I spoke with a couple of associates – and had them direct me to the all-in-one printers.
 I asked if they had any recommendations on them AND what their current deals were.
 They offered a couple selections and from there – I narrowed it down to one: an HP Officejet Pro.
 It was marked down from an original price of $200 to $150.
 I thought this was fair and it had all the features I needed.

 Most of the printers today are so good, it is kinda hard to go wrong.
 This is not an ad – but I have generally been very happy with HP printers – and they too came highly recommended by the associates I spoke with at the stores I visited.